Skip to content

 Tutoring, Workshops, and More

-Students can navigate to our blog to find out how to reserve a tutoring appointment, learn about upcoming events, schedule a consultation, or download materials from past/current workshops.
+Students can navigate our blog in order find out how to reserve a tutoring appointment, learn about upcoming events, schedule a consultation, or download materials from past/current workshops.

 Writing support services for graduate students in the Marxe school are available through a partnership with the Bernard L. Schwartz Communication Institute.
 Please reach out to the Assistant Director for Writing in Public and International Affairs, Melina Moore, at Melina.Moore@baruch.CUNY.edu with any questions.